saemideluxe/semicongine/README.md

 - [ ] Depth buffering
 - [ ] Mipmaps
 - [ ] Multisampling
-- [~] Instanced drawing (using it currently but number of instances is hardcoded to 1
+- [~] Instanced drawing (currently can use instance attributes, but we only support a single instance per mesh)
 - [ ] Fullscreen mode + switch between modes
+- [ ] Fixed framerate
+- [ ] Allow multipel Uniform blocks

 Build-system:
 - [x] move all of Makefile to config.nims